U.S. Manufacturers Brace For Trump's Next Trade Targets

 "He focuses in on these individual cases," says Bosworth, "but there doesn't seem to be a rule."

-In November, under pressure from Trump, heating and cooling firm Carrier Corporation, a subsidiary of United Technologies Corporation, said it would keep hundreds of jobs in Indiana instead of moving them to a plant in Mexico.
+In November, under pressure from Trump, heating and cooling firm Carrier Corp., a subsidiary of United Technologies, said it would keep hundreds of jobs in Indiana instead of moving them to a plant in Mexico.

 Who might be next?